glacambre/firenvim/SECURITY.md

 ### Malicious page

-A malicious page could create an infinite amount of textareas and focus them all ; this could result in PID and/or port and/or memory exhaustion.
-Preventing this kind of attack can be done by [switching to a persistent server](https://github.com/glacambre/firenvim#using-a-single-neovim-instance).
+A malicious page could create an infinite amount of textareas and focus them all; this could result in PID and/or port and/or memory exhaustion.
+You can [sandbox firenvim](https://github.com/glacambre/firenvim/issues/238) to protect yourself from that.
+Finer-grained controls will be implemented some day.

 A malicious page could try to connect to the NeoVim process started by the background script with its own-websocket.
 However, it would have to guess the port and password the NeoVim process was started with in order to be able to send commands to NeoVim.